larr97/portfolio-project/documents/SDD.md

 3. **Security**: Ensure secure access to downloadable assets and SSL compliance for safe user interaction.

 **Cost Criteria**
-1. **Development Cost**: Keep costs low by using open-source and widely supported technologies (Angular, TailwindCSS).
+1. **Development Cost**: Keep costs low by using open-source and widely supported technologies (Angular).
 2. **Deployment Cost**: Host the portfolio on an affordable, reliable platform (e.g., Namecheap) with backup and SSL support.
 3. **Maintenance Cost**: Modular and static site design minimizes ongoing maintenance and update costs.